Altinn/app-frontend-react/adr/002-backend-data-initialization.md

 - Which option sources (datalists) are always API-fetched vs allowed to be embedded for tiny lists?
 (Epic notes say datalist+options stay API.
 Confirm.)
 - Error UX if embedded payload fails to parse (serve minimal shell with error boundary?).
+- What consequences does removing index.cshtml have and how should we support existing modifications that apps have implemented?

 ## Acceptance Criteria